Penalty phase continues in trial of Robert Bowers, convicted of killing 11 in Pittsburgh synagogue

 >>> Tree of Life, community react to guilty verdict in Pittsburgh synagogue shooting trial

-Dr. Siddhartha Nadkarni, a neuropsychiatrist from New Jersey who spent time interviewing and testing Bowers, told the jury that Bowers suffers from schizophrenia and epilepsy.

-The trial started today with testimony from Dr. Richard Rogers, a psychologist from the University of North Texas.
+Dr. Richard Rogers, a psychologist from the University of North Texas, testified Thursday that Bowers had “grossly psychotic thinking” when he planned the attack.
+He said that Bowers was proud of what he had done, that he saw it as heroic.

-We have a team of reporters inside the courthouse.
-Check back for updates.
+We have a reporter in the courtroom.
+Check back for updates throughout the day.

 If you or someone you know is experiencing mental health effects from the trial, go to 1027healingpartnership.org to find help resources.
 As always, call 911 to report threats.